Alison Brie, Marc Maron and the Gorgeous Ladies of Wrestling are officially headed to Las Vegas for season 3 of Netflix’s GLOW.

 When is GLOW season 3 released on Netflix?

-Guest star and wrestling co-ordinator Chavo Guerrero confirmed that they finished filming in February this year – so things are right on track.
+Guest star and wrestling co-ordinator Chavo Guerrero confirmed that they finished filming in February this year.

 “We did [just wrap up filming season 3 of GLOW],” Chavo told Wrestling Inc. “Everybody on set, they were off on Monday because the wrestling scenes are now done.
 I wrapped on Thursday.”